 - a representation and warranty from the supplier that neither it nor any employee has been convicted of any slavery or human trafficking offence, nor been the subject of any investigation into any alleged slavery or human trafficking offence;

 - an obligation on the supplier to comply with all applicable laws, and specifically the Modern Slavery Act 2015;

-- audit rights for Paysafe (or an independent third party representative) to verify the supplier’s compliance with these terms; and
+- audit rights for Paysafe (or an independent third party representative) to verify the supplier’s compliance with the terms; and

 - the right for Paysafe to immediately terminate the supply agreement if the supplier breaches its compliance obligations.